SQL Saturday Colorado Springs (SQLSat #584)

 Here are the sessions I attended:

-Susantha Bathige (b/t) started things off with a discussion about the new cardinality estimator (circa SQL 2014) and then a discussion about statistics.
+Susantha Bathige (blog/twitter) started things off with a discussion about the new cardinality estimator (circa SQL 2014) and then a discussion about statistics.
 I’m being honest, here, this was a bit of an in-depth session on a topic that I’m not up to speed on, this is an area I need to work on.
 It ended up being a little too technical, too early.
 While I picked up on some of it, most of the discussion went over my head.

-Brian Hansen (b/t) gave an excellent session on the fundamentals of the transaction log.
+Brian Hansen (blog/twitter) gave an excellent session on the fundamentals of the transaction log.
 It was a beginner course, and much of this, I already knew.
 He did get into the basics of VLFs, which was a good primer for the later course on VLFs for the last session.
 I was torn about going to this session vs. the advanced session on AG troubleshooting.
 As I mentioned, though, I wanted a primer for the afternoon session on VLFs.

-Steve Jones (b/t) offered a great session on DevOps and version control for database people.
+Steve Jones (blog/twitter) offered a great session on DevOps and version control for database people.
 I wanted to attend this session, as I think it’s something we could use/implement at work.
 As I suspected, it was worth the trip.
 I walked out with some ideas on how to both use this at work and help with my transition to database development.
 Now I just need to learn how to use versioning control software.

-Tim Gormon (b/t) talked about thin provisioning databases using a hardware appliance.
+Tim Gormon (twitter) talked about thin provisioning databases using a hardware appliance.
 IT’s a fascinating concept, and I can see the benefit.
 Hell, I wish we had something like this now.
 The idea that we can thin provision our databases to ease storage costs and not endure the bloat of test/dev systems is fantastic.
 My question is, while I have no doubt this will be the norm eventually, is this something most shops can afford now?

 It was a great day of learning and hanging out.
 For the most part, there was plenty of room; there was only one session that ran out of seats.
 I noticed there were quite a few people wearing smartwatches and Fitbits.
 Which I think is excellent, I think we spend too much time sitting.
 Of course, it could just be that these people are data nerds and like to measure stuff.
-I wish the ability to stand during these sessions were a little more conducive to using a laptop.
+I wish the ability to stand during these sessions was a little more conducive to using a laptop.
 I’m personally trying to move more and sit less.
 Although I won’t complain too much, I did win the SQL Toolbelt from Redgate’s raffle.